 How can a Top Level Domain be registered?

 In order to register a domain name with the Internet Corporation for Assigned Names and Numbers (ICANN), it must be done so through a registrar, such as Domain.com.
-Firstly, it should be checked if the domain name and domain extension is available through domain search.
+First, you should check if the domain name and domain extension are available through a domain search.

-Secondly, some information should be submitted when registering.
+Second, information needs to be submitted when registering.
 The information is represented by the domain name, the top-level domain extension, contact info and billing info.